buildpacks/rfcs/text/0000-pack-direct-podman-call.md

 # What it is
 [what-it-is]: #what-it-is

-Adding `--container-engine podman` to the `pack` command which currently need docker call would allow them to work without docker installed.
+Adding `--daemonless` to the `pack` command which currently need docker call would allow them to work without docker installed.

 # How it Works
 [how-it-works]: #how-it-works